statgenetics/statgen-courses/README.md

 ## Setup course JupyterHub server on your computer

-Now you should be able to use the images on your computer, as long as you have [both `SoS` and `docker` installed](http://statgen.us/lab-wiki/orientation/jupyter-setup.html).
-Additionally you have to put `src/statgen-setup` script to your `PATH` and change it to executable, eg, `chmod +x ~/bin/statgen-setup` if you put it under `~/bin` which is part of your `PATH`.

-To set it up for selected tutorial(s), for example for `vat` and `pseq` tutorials,
+To set it up for selected tutorial(s) on your local computer, for example for `vat` and `pseq` tutorials,

 ```bash
 statgen-setup launch --tutorials vat pseq